gotoshleep/DSE3101-choochootrain-/README.md

 ### Pre-Processing
 #### MRT Stations Masterlist
-The PropertyReview website contains the full list of all 251 MRT and LRT station names and codes in Singapore.
+From the PropertyReview website, we filtered out any stations that have not been constructed yet, added MRT stations that were left out and filtered out LRT stations.
 After filtering and cleaning our dataset, we are left with 143 unique MRT stations.
 The **stations** dataframe itself contains 171 rows of data, as it counts interchange stations as a separate observation with a different line and station code.
 The station code, station name and line name were directly extracted from the Property Review website.
 These variables have been renamed to station_code, stations and line.
 Additional variables that have been added to the data include: